 In updating the guidelines, the AEMC has identified some drafting anomalies in the NER relating to the LRPP, in particular the definition of a "potential transmission project".
-The AEMC proposes to initiate a minor rule change to consult on resolving these anomalies.
+The AEMC proposes to deal with these anomalies through a minor rule change process later this year.